mwxiong/guides/dev/2014-04-09-animations.md

 ## <a name="tween_vs_physics">Tweens vs Physics </a>

 With physics transitions, you may wonder, "Why use a tween transition at all?"
-The achilles heal of a physics transition is that it cannot have a predetermined duration like a tween can.
+The Achilles' Heel of a physics transition is that it cannot have a predetermined duration like a tween can.
 With physics you gain intuitive feel, but sacrifice on exact duration.
 If you don't need events to fire with precise timing, but instead respond to variable user input, it is suggested to use a physics transition.